 Keep the grains in a glass mason jar with milk.
 Change out the jar every few days so you don’t get milk build up around the lid.

 You can also strain the grains through a mesh cloth or tea towel.
-Simply pour the milk with grains through the towel, and squeeze the grains until all the milk comes out.
+Simply pour the milk with grains through the towel and squeeze the grains until all the milk comes out.

 Give grains to a friend!
 Once your grains start multiplying, give a tablespoon or two to a friend as a gift.
 They will never have to buy kefir again!

-I think my grains are dead.. what do I do?
+I think my grains are dead.
+What do I do?

-Remember that similar to sourdough starter, your grains are very resilient and it is actually difficult to kill them.
-I see many people over on Instagram say they killed their sourdough starter, when really it just needs to be fed.
+Remember that similar to sourdough starter, your grains are very resilient, and it is actually difficult to kill them.
+I see many people on Instagram say they killed their sourdough starter, when really it just needs to be fed.
 If you forget about your grains for a few weeks in the fridge, chances are you can revive them with 5-10 feedings until the milk starts smelling like kefir again.
 Of course, always check for mold and be sure to smell the milk – it should smell like kefir, not like bad milk.

 What to do with Growing Kefir Grains